ChristellJamesCellose/ChristellJamesCellose/README.md

 ## Hi there 👋 I'm Christell James Cellose,

-An Undergraduate student who passionate about Machine Learning & Data Science :bar_chart:.
+Individual who passionate about Machine Learning & Data Science :bar_chart:.
 I like automating things, to do research also experiment as well as provide insights through data to solve problems.
 Passionate in working with a progressive and cooperative team.

 <!--